-'I take it you understand how unprecedented it was for Thomas to take on an apprentice?' asked Postmartin.

-'People have made that pretty clear,' I said.
+"I take it you understand how unprecedented it was for Thomas to take on an apprentice?" asked Postmartin.
+"People have made that pretty clear," I said.

-'I think perhaps he should have taken that step earlier,' said Postmartin.
-'Once it was clear that reports of the death of magic had been greatly exaggerated.'
+"I think perhaps he should have taken that step earlier," said Postmartin.
+"Once it was clear that reports of the death of magic had been greatly exaggerated."

-'What gave the magic away?'
+"What gave the magic away?"

-'Thomas ageing backwards was a bit of a clue,' said Postmartin.
-'I archive Dr Walid's reports, and the bits that I understand are ... strange.'
+"Thomas aging backward was a bit of a clue," said Postmartin.
+"I archive Dr. Walid's reports and the bits that I understand are ... strange."

-'Should I be worried?'
+"Should I be worried?"
 I asked.
-I'd only recently got used to the idea that my governor was born in 1900 and had, according to him, been getting young again since the early 1970s.
-Nightingale thought it might be linked to the general increase in magical activity since the 1960s, but didn't really want to look a gift horse in the mouth.
+I'd only recently gotten used to the idea that my governor was born in 1900 and had, according to him, been getting young again since the early 1970s.
+Nightingale thought it might be linked to the general increase in magical activity since the '60s, but didn't really want to look a gift horse in the mouth.
 I didn't blame him.

-'I wish I knew,' said Postmartin.
+"I wish I knew," said Postmartin.
 He reached into his pocket and handed me a card.
-It had Postmartin's number, email and, I was surprised to see, Twitter address.
-'If you have any concerns, you can contact me.'
+It had Postmartin's number, email, and, I was surprised to see, Twitter address.
+"If you have any concerns you can contact me."

-'And if I contact you,' I said, 'what will you do?'
+"And if I contact you," I said.
+"What will you do?"

-'I'll listen to your concerns,' he said.
-'And I'll be very sympathetic.'
+"I'll listen to your concerns," he said.
+"And I'll be very sympathetic."

-It was at least another hour before Nightingale joined us, and I then got to watch him sink a pint of bitter while he outlined what he'd discovered.
-As far as Nightingale could determine, Jason Dunlop had no contact with Geoffrey Wheatcroft while at university.
+It was at least another hour before Nightingale joined us, and I then got to watch him sink a pint of bitter while he outlined what he'd discovered - which was, as far as Nightingale could determine, that Jason Dunlop had had no contact with Geoffrey Wheatcroft while at the university.

-Nightingale had thought to pick up a printout of every student and lecturer who'd been at Magdalen at the same time as our man Jason.
+Nightingale had at least thought to pick up a printout of every student and lecturer who'd been at Magdalen at the same time as our man Jason.
 Plus a list of every student who had ever attended a class by Geoffrey Wheatcroft.
-It added up to a stack of hard copy of just the right size and thickness for beating a suspect without leaving a bruise - if that's where you idea of law-enforcement took you.
-If the data was entered into HOLMES, it could be automatically cross-checked against any other names that came up during the mundane phase of the inquiry.
-The Murder Team under Stephanopoulos had three civilian workers minimum whose only job was to do that sort of tedious, time-consuming but totally vital work.
+It added up to a stack of hardcopy of just the right size and thickness for beating a suspect without leaving a bruise - if that's where your idea of law enforcement took you.
+If the data was entered into HOLMES it could be automatically crosschecked against any other names that came up during the mundane phase of the inquiry.
+The Murder Team under Stephanopoulis had at least three civilian workers whose only job was to do that sort of tedious, time-consuming, but totally vital kind of work.
 What did the Folly have?
 You can guess what the Folly had, and he wasn't happy at the prospect.